Ken Utilization Layer: Hebbian Replay Within a Student's Ken for Adaptive Exercise Recommendation: Experiments

-\textbf{Consolidation Iterations.} We also examine the role of local replay during consolidation, varying the number of local update epochs per mini-batch (10 vs.\ 100).
-Fewer iterations (10) consistently yield better AUC (Fig.~\ref{fig:ablation_summary}B), consistent with the idea that excessive replay can overfit transient patterns.
-Longer early stopping patience improves nDCG slightly (\(\Delta nDCG \approx 0.01\)), and epoch count contributes a modest additional boost (\(\Delta nDCG \approx 0.02\)), underscoring the value of bounded but repeated consolidation steps.
+\paragraph{Consolidation iterations.} Finally, we assess the role of memory replay during consolidation by varying the number of local update iterations per batch (10 vs. 100).
+Fewer replay iterations (10) consistently lead to higher performance across both datasets (Fig.~\ref{fig:tabular_data_res}D), indicating that excessive replay can cause overfitting to short-term noise.
+Increasing early stopping patience yields a small but consistent improvement in nDCG (\(\Delta \text{nDCG} \approx 0.01\)), and increasing the total number of consolidation epochs adds an additional minor gain (\(\Delta \text{nDCG} \approx 0.02\)).
+These findings support the pedagogical intuition that brief, focused review of recent material is more effective than prolonged rehearsal.